lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 We'll make PineTime Programming as enjoyable as Fortnite...
 But less violent...
 And in 3D!

-# The Steps
+# Create A GitHub Fork

+_(Nope no spoon!)_

-1. Create a free GitHub Account if we haven't got one:
+1.  __Create a free GitHub Account__ if we haven't got one...

     ▶️ &nbsp; [`github.com`](https://github.com/)

-1. Browse to the GitHub Repository for the FreeRTOS PineTime Firmware...
+1.  __Browse to the GitHub Repository__ for the PineTime Firmware...

     ▶️ &nbsp; [`github.com/JF002/Pinetime`](https://github.com/JF002/Pinetime)

+    Here's the complete Source Code for the FreeRTOS PineTime Firmware.

 1. Click the `Fork` button at top right...